PhilipMathieu/observable-jupyter/docs/source/Understanding_the_Observable_in_OJ.rst

 Given that a majority of the data science community works with python, Observable Jupyter looks to introduce python users to Observable by giving them access to visualizations that are made with powerful visualization libraries like d3.

-Observable-Jupyter gives python users access to Observable visualizations by using APIs provided by Observable to pass data back and forth essentialy allowing python users to modify existing Observable notebooks for their own personal projects.
+Observable-Jupyter gives Python users access to Observable visualizations by using APIs provided by Observable to pass data back and forth essentially allowing Python users to modify existing Observable notebooks for their own personal projects.

 .. note::